nbari/zunzuncito/docs/zunzun/Routes.rst

 The flow
 ........

-When a new request arrive, the ZunZun router searches for ``vroot`` declared on the `hosts </en/latest/zunzun/Hosts.html>`_ dictionary matching the current `HTTP_HOST <http://en.wikipedia.org/wiki/Hostname>`_.
+When a new request arrive, the ZunZun router searches for a ``vroot`` declared on the `hosts </en/latest/zunzun/Hosts.html>`_ dictionary matching the current `HTTP_HOST <http://en.wikipedia.org/wiki/Hostname>`_.

 Once a ``vroot`` is found, the ZunZun router parses the `REQUEST_URI <http://en.wikipedia.org/wiki/URI_scheme>`_ in order to